1025cc/CSIT6000L-project/README.md

 g: add friction

+w: add wind

+c: toggle wireframe

-(long press)1-6: change the position of the cloth
+1-6: change the position of the cloth